nvictus/pqdict/README.rst

     # and we're empty!
     pq.popitem()             # KeyError

-**Regular iteration** has no prescribed order and is non-destructive.
+**Regular iteration** has no prescribed order and is non-destructive:

 .. code:: python